Zymplectic/Zymplectic-Project/README.md

 Zymplectic :: Cutting edge numerical integration done easy, fast, accurate and beautiful
 - is a numerical integration platform intended for scientific and educational purposes.
-- is non-intrusive and does not modify files outside its directory unless instructed to by the user.
 - is an accurate and efficient engine for simulating dynamical systems using the largest existing library of symplectic integrators.
+- is non-intrusive as it is fully offline and does not modify files outside its directory.
-- works straight out of the box as it does not require any setup, installation or otherwise.
+- works straight out of the box (7z zip file) as it requires no setup, installation or otherwise.
-- includes a wide range of examples, that can be run by a single click in the application user interface.
+- includes more than 40 examples, that can be run by a single click in the application user interface.

 How to use:
 - Download Zymplectic (bundled with clang or gcc).
 Only win64 supported at this time